Gaurav0/Universal-LPC-Spritesheet-Character-Generator/PALETTE_RECOLOR_GUIDE.md

 - 27 PNG files per hair style
 - Manual palette generation using lpctools
 - Larger repository size
+- Hard to add new colors

 **After:**
 - 1 PNG file per hair style (source variant)
 - Real-time GPU recoloring
 - ~60% faster rendering
 - Smaller repository
+- New colors = edit JSON only

 ## Troubleshooting

 ### Palette Not Loading

-**Symptom**: Console shows no "Loaded X palette" message
+**Symptom**: Console shows no "Loaded X palette" message when selecting a variant

 **Solutions**:
+- **Note**: Palettes load lazily - you'll only see the message when using a non-base variant
-- Check file path in PALETTE_CONFIG is correct
+- Check that `PALETTE_FILES` in `palette-recolor.js` has the palette name mapped
 - Verify JSON file is valid (use JSON validator)
 - Check browser console for fetch errors
 - Ensure palette file is committed to repository
+- Verify the item has a `recolors` field in its sheet definition

 ### Colors Look Wrong